Nutrition, Society and Health (8259.2)

-Teaching in this unit will centre on the prescribed textbook.
-Lectures and tutorials will expand on the unit material in the text.
-However, given the broad topics covered in this unit, there is need for further reading beyond the textbook.
+Teaching in this unit will be based on the recommended textbook.
+However, given the broad topics covered in this unit, there is a need for further reading beyond the textbook.
 Extra readings will be available through Canvas.
-Students will be expected to have familiarised themselves with the topics in the text or in the readings prior to the lecture and tutorials for the week.
 Tutorial information, readings and PDF files of lectures will be available on the unit website.

 Germov J & Williams L. 2017, A sociology of food and nutrition: The social appetite, 4th Edition.
 South Melbourne: Oxford University Press.
 Call number: GT2850.S63 2017.
 Cost: approximately $106.95 or E-book $97.00

 Purchasing the text is recommended but is not essential to be successful in the unit.
 There are two versions available at the UC Library; one for three-hour loan and one for three-day loan.

 Students who are new to the University or unfamiliar with the University Library resources and services are recommended to enrol in the student tours and other service familiarisation courses.

 - submit all assessments; and

 - attain at least 50% of the total possible marks.